Have you ever felt overwhelmed by many ongoing debts and liabilities? Unsure of which ones you should pay off first?

 A debt consolidation loan involves taking out a brand new loan to pay off your consolidated multiple debts.
 It streamlines multiple debts into a single loan, usually at a lower interest.

-To put it simply, debt consolidation is taking out a brand new loan to combine all your other debts on a single loan plan, usually at a lower interest.
-All the debts you have currently will be paid off by the loan company, be it a bank or licensed money lender, although that does not eliminate your original debt but simply transfers your debt to a different lender.
-This is especially useful if you do not qualify for bank loans, or if you are unable to apply for one.
+With a debt consolidation loan, all eligible debts you currently have will be paid off by the loan company, be it a bank or licensed money lender.
+It does not eliminate your original debt but simply transfers your debt to a different lender.

-If you’re struggling to keep track of many different types of loans, their repayment due dates and interest rates, putting it all into one loan makes your life much easier.
+If you’re struggling to keep track of many different types of loans, their repayment due dates, and repayment amounts, putting them all under one loan can make your life much easier.